spencertipping/pushback/pushback/process.md

 Also like file descriptors, processes refer to ports in two ways.
 Some ports have fixed roles, e.g. `stdin` and `stdout` for a simple process.
-Other ports are allocated in blocks, for instance `out[i]` for a broadcast process.
+Other ports are allocated on the fly, for instance `out[i]` for a broadcast process.
+A port-management API shouldn't assume a fixed number of ports, but rather should support assigning a routing role to each port it allocates.

 ```perl
 package pushback::process;